Laws

 Step 2 – Complete Attachments

-The applicant must complete a written inventory of the estate’s property and assets using the Assets and Liabilities of Estate to be Relieved from Administration (Form 5.1).
-The inventory may be taken with an appraiser, who will need to sign the document.
+The applicant must prepare an inventory of the estate using the Assets and Liabilities of Estate to be Relieved from Administration (Form 5.1) with an appraiser.[4]

 Step 3 – Submit Application and Send Notices

-The applicant must submit the completed application, supplementary forms, and will (if any) to the probate court.
-The court will give a length of time for notices to be sent to the parties indicated in Form 1.0 (unless the notices are waived in the application) and, if deemed necessary, for a notice to be published in a newspaper in circulation in the county (§ 2113.03(B)).
+The applicant must submit the completed Application to Release Estate from Administration, Form 5.1, Form 1.0, and will (if any) to the probate court.
+The court will give an amount of time during which notices should be sent to the parties indicated in Form 1.0 (unless notices are waived in the Application) and for a notice to be published in a newspaper (if applicable).[5]

 Step 4 – Distribute Estate

-On a date following the expiration of the notice and publication period, the court will hold a hearing at the date and time indicated on the Application to Release Estate from Administration.
-If the hearing is successful, the court will relieve the estate from administration, and the applicant may collect and distribute the property to the rightful inheritors.
+Following the expiration of the notice and publication period, the court will hold a hearing on the date stated on the Application.
+If approved, the court will relieve the estate from administration, and the applicant may collect and distribute the property to the inheritors.